The Weird Beauty of Scream Town

 No, the point of every room was simple: Someone’s somewhere, then clang.

 Imagined or not, though, that scene has stuck with me.
 It told a story, whereas cheap scares barge in, then leave as fast.
 Today, as our box-office glut of James Wan–style startlers peters out, we might be cresting a new trend in horror where frights linger long enough to actually mean something.

 That’s why I’m drawn to the adult-centric, sophisticated Halloween attractions going up this time of year—big October events that rise and sink across the country like ghost ships.

 Granted, adrenaline's still the big draw.
 We’ve raised the stakes for screaming.
-We want to get chased, touched.
+We want to get chased, touched, breathed on.
 We want chainsaws and liability waivers.
 We want a municipality, not just a house.
 Big cities can’t provide our best examples; they lack the wide-open spaces befitting cursed manors.
 But the Midwest’s flat, forsaken ’scapes, quietly hellish by themselves—those make perfect real estate.

 For scale, compare the furbelow of fog under the State Fair’s neo-Georgian to the 200 gallons that lift into the naked Chaska sky every October weekend to churn over Scream Town’s 35 acres—spewing fast from 50 fog machines and taking only a few minutes to transform a moonlit clearing into Sleepy Hollow.

 Matt Dunn; Photo by TJ Turner